My First Project With FrogTape®

 Another angle of the tape DIYed.
 The black plate holder is filled with plates.

-What I liked best of all was getting the project started and finished so quickly.
-Definitely a DIYer’s dream come true with this tape.
-Because there was no waiting for the paint to dry and worrying the paint would bleed through the tape.
+What I liked best was getting the project started and finished quickly.
+This tape is definitely a DIYer’s dream come true.
+There was no waiting for the paint to dry, and worrying that the paint would bleed through the tape.

 This was certainly a fun project!